brian-thornton/jukebox-web/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;/holiday/artist - album

 Once your libraries have been entered press the scan button next to each.
 The jukebox will scan the albums and tracks and store the information in a JSON file for fast retrieval.
 If you add or remove content from your library you will need to scan again.
 Once scanning is complete click 'Albums' to view your music.

+### Preferences

+Preferences allow customization of the Jukebox.
+The available settings and their use can be found below:
+- **Name**: This is the name of the jukebox.
+This text will appear in the header navigation bar.
+- **Use Lighting Controllers**: This setting will cause commands to be sent to WLED controllers if any are configured.
+- **Show Album Name**: When enabled, this setting will cause the album name to appear under the album cover in the album list page.
+- **Show Albums Without Cover Art**: This setting will allow albums to appear even when no cover art can be found.
+In this case a default album cover will display.
+- **Pin Enabled**: This setting will enforce pin entry to administrative features of the jukebox.
+- **Pin**: The pin value for administrative access.
+- **Starts With Filter**: When selected, this will cause a filter to appear to the left or right of albums to quickly filter the list based on the starting letter.
+- **Album Size**: This setting controls the size of the album cover art on the album list page.
+- **Show Library Filter**: This setting will cause a filter feature to display in album mode where a user can view only albums in selected libraries.
+- **Show Album Table**: This setting will cause a button to appear in the navigation bar when viewing the album list which will allow a user to switch to a compact table view of available albums.
+- **VLC Host**: This value is the host for the machine running the VLC API for music playback.
+- **VLC Port**: The port on which the VLC service is running.
+- **VLC Password**: The password for the VLC API.

 ### Skins
 Jukebox is fully skinnable.
 You can control colors and fonts to give your Jukebox a custom look and feel.
 You can find skins under Settings > Skins.
 Jukebox ships with a few built in skins 'out of the box'.
 You can copy these skins as a starting point for your own customizations.